Personal Health Budgets

 How to be a good boss – what will be expected from me?

-When setting up the PHB, the PHB holder will be able to access the support from the Supported Management Account provider, to find out how to set themselves up as an employer, including statutory responsibilities and how to employ staff.
+When setting up the PHB, the holder or their representative or nominee, will be able to access support from the Supported Management Account provider, Surrey Independent Living Charity.
+The holder can find out how to set themselves up as an employer, including statutory responsibilities and how to employ staff.

 Does NHS continuing healthcare have any effect on benefits?